 It's no coincidence Canada's major cities were built around bodies of water.
-Our ancestors recognized the importance of having a steady source of water around.
+Our ancestors recognized the importance of having a steady source of water around, and what a water shortage would do in terms of survival.
 Canadians are fortunate to live in a nation with plenty of wetlands, too.
 We're not in danger of running out of water anytime soon.

 It's tricky for Canadian investors to add pure-play Canadian stocks when it comes to water.
 Still, a few companies offer a more indirect way to invest in this commodity.
 Let's take a closer look at some of the best water stocks.

 What are the top Canadian water stocks to buy right now?